d2l-ai/d2l-en/chapter_crashcourse/naive-bayes.md

 ## Optical Character Recognition

 MNIST :cite:`LeCun.Bottou.Bengio.ea.1998` is one of widely used datasets.
 It contains 60,000 images for training and 10,000 images for validation.
+We will formally introduce training data in :numref:`chapter_linear_regression` and validation data in :numref:`chapter_model_selection` later, here we just simply remember we will train the naive Bayes model in the training data and then test its quality on the validation data.
 Each image contains a handwritten digit from 0 to 9.
 The task is classifying each image into the corresponding digit.

-Gluon, MXNet’s high-level interface for implementing neural networks, provides a `MNIST` class in the `data.vision` module to download and load this dataset.
+Gluon, MXNet's high-level interface for implementing neural networks, provides a `MNIST` class in the `data.vision` module to download and load this dataset.
 Each image is a gray image with both width and height of 28 with shape $(28,28,1)$.
 We use a customized transformation to remove the last channel dimension.
 In addition, each pixel is presented by a unsigned 8-bit integer, we quantize them into binary features to simplify the problem.

 ```{.python .input  n=44}
 def transform(data, label):